HoundMedium to LargeUnited States

 Does the Redbone Coonhound bark a lot?

-Is the Redbone Coonhound good for first-time owners?
+Is the Redbone Coonhound good for apartments?

-Is the Redbone Coonhound good with kids and other dogs?
+Is the Redbone Coonhound good with families?

 Our Shop